smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/Alert/index.md

 !!! note

-An alert may be sent to the HMI for an application which is not currently active.
+- An alert may be sent to the HMI for an application which is not currently active.
 If the alert contains `softButtons` then the duration will be set to `0`

-!!!
+- Timeout for UI.Alert(`<softButtons>`) never expires, thus `BC.OnResetTimeout` logic is not applicable in this case !!!

 ### Request